-Mn+Ofn+Hys<Thresh2
+Mn+Ofn+Ocn+Hys<Thresh2

 The variables in the formula are defined as follows:

 Mp is the measurement result of the PCell, not taking into account any offsets.

 Mn is the measurement result of the inter-RAT neighbour cell, not taking into account any offsets.
 For CDMA2000 measurement result, pilotStrength is divided by -2.